 - Do not eat or drink anything for several hours after vomiting.

 - Sip small amounts of water or suck ice chips every 15 minutes for 3-4 hours.

-- Next sip clear liquids every 15 minutes for 3-4 hours.
-Examples include water, sports drinks, flat soda, clear broth, gelatin, flavored ice or apple juice.
-Do not drink citrus juices.
+- Next, sip clear liquids every 15 minutes for 3-4 hours.
+Examples include water, sports drinks, flat soda, clear broth, gelatin, flavored ice, popsicles or apple juice.
+Do not drink citrus juices or milk.
 Increase fluids as tolerated.

-- When you can tolerage bland food, you can resume your normal diet.
+- When you can tolerate bland food, you can resume your normal diet.